eternablue/Token-Impersonation/README.md

 ```

-Now for the most intereseting part, we will use `DuplicateTokenEx` to, as the name suggests, duplcate the token of the target process and store it:
+Now for the most intereseting part, we will use `DuplicateTokenEx` to, as the name suggests, duplicate the token of the target process and store it:

 ```cpp
 DuplicateTokenEx(hToken, TOKEN_ADJUST_DEFAULT | TOKEN_ADJUST_SESSIONID | TOKEN_QUERY |